 Starting out with passing of a family member and now dealing with an estate can be a very emotional situation.
 Here are some helpful tips for the personal representative who is just starting out:

-DO NOT throw away anything that might be sell able.
+- DO NOT throw away anything that might be sell able.
 Things like towels, clothing, dry goods, and cleaning supplies sell very easily in an estate sale.
+Almost every sale we will find something that is collectible and it seems like a common object.
 At the same time, items that were collectible in the past may not be today.
 A good example of that is depression glass.
 Once sought after, now usually remains even at the end of a sale.

 - DO NOT have the carpets cleaned prior to an estate sale.
 Although we do our best to keep the home clean and safe, there will be a fair amount of foot traffic during a sale.